 Quick Eats in Wanaka

-Delicious ice-cream close to the waterfront (we preferred it to nearby Black Peak Gelato).
-I loved the dulce de leche flavour and the cones with chocolate at the bottom.
+Delicious ice cream close to the waterfront (we preferred it to nearby Black Peak Gelato).
+I love the dark chocolate and dulce de leche flavours and the cones with chocolate at the bottom.

 Slow food, served fast.
 Big Fig is a convenient place to eat in or get takeaway on the waterfront.
 Select the size plate you want and choose from the delicious hot and cold dishes at the counter.
 Food is Mediterranean inspired and there are plenty of vegetarian options.
 One of the cheapest places for a healthy meal.

 This food truck has delicious burritos and tacos with mushroom and jackfruit options for vegetarians.
 You can choose the spice level—5 was pretty spicy.
 The large burrito is humungous.

 Charlie Brown Crepes